SMJE4383-Group5/Group5--Assign1/bookstore/README.md

 # Online Book Store
 1. download the libraries:
 pip install -r requirements.txt
-2.
-To run the web:
+2.To run the web: Type in the terminal "python run.py" file
-python run un.py file

 if user is admin
 Login use these data: